Stories of Sacrifice

 Story by Michael Martin

 Richard Lawrence Reed (February 28, 1956 – November 11, 1995) was a beautiful soul, a kind man and my first partner.
 We met serendipitously.
-It was August 1984 and I was supposed to be meeting a co-worker, but the plans fell through and I decided to go to another local bar.
+It was August 1984, and I was supposed to be meeting a co-worker, but the plans fell through, and I decided to go to another local bar.

-Like most relationships ours evolved and deepened after the initial stages of attraction, sex and lust.
+I had just turned 19 and was smitten with this lovely man nine years my senior.
+Like most relationships, ours evolved and deepened after the initial stages of attraction, sex and lust.
 We become true lovers and friends and began to build a life for ourselves.
 Neither of us were rich or highly educated, but we were employed and did alright.

 Our relationship was still in its infancy and there seemed no way it could be true, but it was.
-Rick learned what information was available and soon had a specialist doctor, the only one in the area.
+Rick learned what information was available and soon had a specialist doctor — the only one in the area.

 There was never any question in my mind about leaving the man I loved because of a test result or its ramifications.
 At that moment, Rick was healthy and we were happy.
 Love doesn’t end based on a test result.

 Slowly, Rick’s health deteriorated but not in the usual manner associated with AIDS.
-He never contracted pneumonia or sarcoma.
+He never contracted pneumonia or Kaposi’s sarcoma.
 It began with thrush and a gradual decline in his T-cell counts.
+There was only one medication available — AZT — and Rick was put on it, but its side effects only made him feel worse.

+Rick also decided to tell his parents about his status and illness.
+He was close to them and things were becoming more evident.
+I, however, told no one — not my family, co-workers, supervisors or friends.
 Gradually, due to the stigma surrounding the disease and our own fear, we withdrew from friends we knew would never understand or accept it.
-Outside of a few close friends, we were isolated but we made our life as pleasant and normal as we could.
+Outside of a few close friends, we were isolated, but we made our life as pleasant and normal as we could.

+Well, Rick deteriorated both physically and mentally.
+It was gradual, painful and unstoppable.
 In early 1995 on what was to be our last trip together, Rick became rapidly disoriented and argumentative.
 There had been signs of dementia prior to this, but this was a sudden onslaught.
-I cut the vacation short and headed home.
+I cut the vacation short, and we headed home.
+Rick was hospitalized upon our return and given what treatments were available, but they helped very little.
+He was exhausted, his spirit was depleted, and he was tired of fighting.
+We returned home and the hospice took over.
+He gave up on living, but never on us.

 Rick died in my arms around 5:00 a.m. on November 11, 1995.